prakhar1989/hugo-blog/content/projects.md

 <li>
     <div class="project-item">
         <h3 id="react-surveyman">React Surveyman</h3>
+		<p class="tech-stack"><i class="ion-social-angular"></i>React, Flux, Immutable, Webpack, ES6</p>
         <figure>
             <img src="/images/surveyman.png">
             <figcaption>GSOC 2015 project in React.
 View it <a href="http://prakhar.me/react-surveyman">here</a></figcaption>
         </figure>
-        <p><a href="https://github.com/prakhar1989/react-surveyman">React-Surveyman</a> is a browser based survey-builder for Surveyman.
-Surveyman is research project at <a href="http://plasma.cs.umass.edu/">UMass Amherst</a> that helps survey designers to conduct reliable, repeatable surveys on the web at scale by automating large portions of the deployment and debugging of surveys.</p>
+        <p><a href="https://github.com/prakhar1989/react-surveyman">React-Surveyman</a> is a browser based survey-builder for Surveyman. <a href="http://surveyman.github.io/">Surveyman</a> is research project at <a href="http://plasma.cs.umass.edu/">UMass Amherst</a> that helps survey designers to conduct reliable, repeatable surveys on the web at scale by automating large portions of the deployment and debugging of surveys.</p>
         <p>As a selected project under <a href="https://www.google-melange.com/gsoc/homepage/google/gsoc2015">Google Summer of Code 2015</a>, this project uses the latest and greatest in the modern frontend development with technologies such as <a href="http://facebook.github.io/react/">React</a>, <a href="http://facebook.github.io/flux/">Flux</a>, <a href="http://webpack.github.io/">Webpack</a>, <a href="https://facebook.github.io/immutable-js/">Immutable.js</a> and <a href="https://babeljs.io/docs/learn-es2015/">ES6</a>.
 With more than 3 months spent coding, this project is one of the longest open-source projects that I have built single-handedly from the ground up.</p>
         <p>During the summer working on the project, I blogged frequently where in I documented my experiences in taking design decisions, battling architectural issues and wrestling with various bugs.
 Do checkout the series <a href="/tags/surveyman/">here</a> if you want to get a feel for the trenches.</p>
         <a class="button" href="https://github.com/prakhar1989/react-surveyman"> <i class="ion-fork-repo"></i> Fork on Github </a>